Investment Management

 David is a past president of Holy Blossom Temple in Toronto.
 He holds an Honours B.A. with a major in economics from the University of Colorado and Bachelor of Laws degree from the University of Toronto, where he was president of the Students’ Law Society.

-Julie is a member of the Union for Reform Judaism North American Board of Trustees, and currently serves on its Planning and Budget Committee.
+Julie is a co-Treasurer and Officer of the Union for Reform Judaism.
 She joined RPB in 2020.

 Julie is a member of the Board of Trustees for North Shore Congregation Israel in Glencoe, IL.
-She also is a member of the United Way of Lake County Board of Directors, and has previously served on other not-for-profit boards, including Junior Achievement USA.
+She has previously served on other not-for-profit boards, including United Way of Lake County and Junior Achievement USA.

-Julie is a graduate of the University of Illinois in Urbana-Champaign, Illinois, receiving a B.S. in Actuarial Science with highest distinction honors.
+Julie is a graduate of the University of Illinois in Urbana-Champaign, IL, receiving a B.S. in Actuarial Science with highest distinction honors.
 She is a Fellow of the Society of Actuaries.

-Rabbi Greene was ordained by the Hebrew Union College – Jewish Institute of Religion in 1995 and earned her B.S. in Economics from the Wharton School of the University of Pennsylvania in 1987.
-As a former securities analyst at Lazard Freres, she has brought her finance background to the CCAR as Budget & Finance Committee Chair, as well as a member of the Reform Pension Board.
+Rabbi Greene was ordained by the Hebrew Union College – Jewish Institute of Religion in 1995 and earned her BS in Economics from the Wharton School of the University of Pennsylvania in 1987.
+A former securities analyst at Lazard Freres, she has brought her finance background to the CCAR as Budget & Finance Committee Chair, as well as a member of the Reform Pension Board.

 Lisa is proud to be a second-generation Rabbi Greene and the mother of Noa, David, and Talia Polish, all of whom greet the world with curiosity, compassion, and creativity.